bsingh17/Chatbot/src/data/nlu.md

 - clarify my problem
 - When will I have access to the lectures and assignments?
 - timing of classes
+- doubt session
+- when are doubt sessions held?
+- when will the doubt sessions be held?
+- tell me about the doubt sessions?
+- time for doubt sessions?
+- How many days for doubt session?
+- Are there any doubt sessions held?
+- Hey bot are there any doubt sessions held at MissionEd?
+- Please tell me about the doubt session.
+- Give me the details of doubt session
+- Tell me about doubt clearing sessions?
+- Will the student be getting doubt clearing sessions?
+- Is there any facility like doubt clearing session?
+- are you providing doubt clearing sessions to students?
+- will you be organising any doubt clearing sessions for the students?
+- are there any doubt sessions organised for students
+- Are you organising any doubt sessions at MissionED?
+- Can anybody join the doubt session?
+- Is there any facility like doubt clearing sessions?
+- Are there any doubt sessions held at MissionED?
+- Do you help student by organising doubt sessions?
+- Is MissionED organising any doubt sessions for students?
+- Can you give me the details of doubt sessions?
+- Tell me more about the doubt sessions at MissionED?

 ## intent: faq/refund
 - is there any refund?